bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ----------
+***Version 1.2.3.2001* ** *- December 7, 2017*

+- Apple's site wasn't updated to accept the new binaries, which forced me to wait a couple of days, and try again.
+This release has no change from .2000.

 ***Version 1.2.3.2000* ** *- December 5, 2017*

 - I decided to go "full pod" on this, and installed the CocoaPod completely (as opposed to simply including the submodule and building the files directly).